MicrosoftDocs/Viva/Viva/goals/projects.md

 There are **two ways of adding Projects in Viva Goals** – you can bring projects to Viva Goals through an integration with the project management tool you use, or you can create a project with a task list directly in Viva Goals.

-## How to add Projects directly in Viva Goals?
+## How to add Projects directly in Viva Goals

-- From the list view of your OKRs, you'll find an option to **Add Project** underneath the corresponding objective or key result.
+- From the list view of your OKRs, you will find an option to **Add Project** underneath the corresponding objective or key result.

 - Alternately, you can add projects from the **Projects tab** where your entire list of projects will be populated.